 This visual aid is used to help teach "Bible in the Schools" in classes in Mercer County schools.

-An additional plaintiff has joined in a Freedom From Religion Foundation lawsuit filed two months ago to end blatantly unconstitutional "Bible in the Schools" classes in a West Virginia county.
+A federal judge has unfairly dismissed a high-profile lawsuit filed by the Freedom From Religion Foundation to end blatantly unconstitutional “Bible in the Schools” classes in a West Virginia county.

 “They taunted her about it,” she told CBS.
 “They told her that she was going to hell, that I was going to hell, that her father was going to hell.”

-Jessica understandably felt excluded, since she was perfunctorily shunted out of the classroom during the biblical instruction.
-Deal removed Jessica from Mercer County Schools this school year to avoid the divisiveness, sending Jessica to a neighboring school district.
-The "Bible in the Schools" program and the treatment Jessica received as a result of not participating in the classes were a major reason for her removal, according to FFRF's amended complaint.
+Deal removed Jessica from Mercer County Schools to avoid the divisiveness, sending Jessica to a neighboring school district.
+The “Bible in the Schools” program and the treatment Jessica received as a result of not participating in the classes were a major reason for her transfer to a new school, according to FFRF’s amended complaint.

 FFRF’s legal complaint lists examples of the proselytizing curriculum.
 Lesson 2 promotes creationism by claiming humans and dinosaurs co-existed.
 Students are asked to “picture Adam being able to crawl up on the back of a dinosaur!
 He and Eve could have their own personal water slide!
 Wouldn’t that be so wild!”